miladsoft-net/miladsoft-net.github.io/src/content/posts/video.md

 tags: [Example, Video]
 category: Examples
 draft: false
+isFree: false
+price: 29.99
+salePrice: 19.99  # Optional - remove if no discount
 ---

 Just copy the embed code from YouTube or other platforms, and paste it in the markdown file.